 - Crushed Gingersnap Cookies (about a ½ dozen)

 For the Cake:

 In a 2-3 qt saucepan, bring 1 cup of water to a boil.
-Remove from heat and add molasses and baking powder, stir to combine.
+Remove from heat and add molasses and baking soda, stir to combine.
 Once the mixture stops foaming, stir in remaining ½ cup cold water.
 Set aside and allow to cool to room temperature, about 10 minutes.

 In a small bowl, whisk together the flour, baking powder, ginger, cinnamon, nutmeg, cloves and salt; set aside.

 In a large bowl, cream the butter and brown sugar.
 Add the eggs and mix until combined.
 Add the flour mixture and cooled molasses mixture alternately, about 3 additions for each, and mix until well incorporated.
 Once all of the ingredients have been added, mix on high for 1 minute.
 Note: the batter should be very runny.

 Pour the batter into the prepared pan and bake for 45-50 minutes or until a cake tester comes out clean from the center of the cake.

 Remove from oven and allow to cool completely before making cake balls.